 Rule 40.
-Attorney's or party's certificate; sanctions and discipline.
+Attorney's or party's signature; representations to the court; sanctions and discipline.

-(c) Rule does not affect contempt power.
-This rule shall not be construed to limit or impair the court's inherent and statutory contempt powers.
+(d) Rule does not affect contempt power.
+This rule does not limit or impair the court's inherent and statutory contempt powers.

 Advisory Committee Notes

 Records are classified as public, private, controlled, protected, safeguarded, sealed, juvenile court legal, or juvenile court social by Code of Judicial Administration Rule 4‑202.02.
 The right of public access might also be restricted by Title 63G, Chapter 2, Government Records Access and Management Act, by other statutes, rules, or case law, or by court order.
 If a filing contains information or records that are not public, Rule 21(g) requires the filer to file an unredacted version for the court and a version for the public that does not contain the confidential information.

 Effective May 1, 2016